MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-management-and-monitoring.md

 ---
-title: "Enterprise-scale management and monitoring for Windows Virtual Desktop"
+title: Enterprise-scale management and monitoring for Windows Virtual Desktop
 description: Learn how this enterprise-scale scenario can improve the management and monitoring of Windows Virtual Desktop.
 author: BrianBlanchard
 ms.author: brblanch